LLN273/Genomic_polarization_allotetraploids/README.md

 python3 01s_polarizeTETRA.py [input.fasta] [No. species] [refSequence ID] [polyploid ID]
 ```

 During the first iteration, the reference sequence used to polarize the allotetraploid ("T-9-14") is selected randomly among the diploid species included in the MSA.
 For this example, we will use species "11" as the reference sequence.
-There are a total of sixteen sequences in the MSA.
+There are sixteen sequences in the MSA.
 For locus 0001, the command used to polarize the allopolyploid is therefore:

 ```bash
 python3 01s_polarizeTETRA.py locus_0001.fa 16 "11" "T-9-14"